pi-hole/docs/docs/guides/dns/cloudflared.md

 CLOUDFLARED_OPTS=--port 5053 --upstream https://1.1.1.1/dns-query --upstream https://1.0.0.1/dns-query
 ```

-If you're running cloudflared on different host than pi-hole, you can add listening address to all IPs:
+If you're running cloudflared on different host than pi-hole, you can add listening address to all IPs (for security, change 0.0.0.0 to your machine's IP, e.g. 192.168.1.1):

 ```bash
 # Commandline args for cloudflared, using Cloudflare DNS